Robert Elms

-Robert Frederick Elms (born 12 June 1959) is an English writer and broadcaster.
-Elms was a writer for The Face magazine in the 1980s and is currently known for his long-running radio show on BBC Radio London.
-His book, The Way We Wore, charts the changing fashions of his own youth, linking them with the social history of the times.
+Robert Frederick Elms is an English writer and broadcaster.
+Elms was a writer for The Face magazine in the 1980s, and is known for his long-running radio show on BBC Radio London and his 2006 book, The Way We Wore.

 Early life and education

-Elms was born in Hendon and educated at Orange Hill Grammar School for Boys, a state grammar school in the north-west London suburb of Burnt Oak, after passing the 11-plus examination for state school pupils.
+Robert Frederick Elms was born in Hendon and educated at Orange Hill Grammar School for Boys, a state grammar school in the north-west London suburb of Burnt Oak, after passing the 11-plus examination for state school pupils.
 From there, Elms studied at the London School of Economics (LSE) in Central London.